Free Church Budgeting Template and Guide

 What Should You Include in Your Church Budget?

-Budgeting - Three Arrows Hit in Red Target on a Hanging Sack on Green Bokeh Background.As mentioned above, a church budget should be a simple, clear summary of the church’s income and expenses.
+Budgeting - Three Arrows Hit in Red Target on a Hanging Sack on Green Bokeh Background.As mentioned above, a well-made church budget should be a simple, clear summary of the church’s income and expenses.
 Modern churches manage a wide range of income sources.
 Churches bring in money from donations, grants, tithes and even through some commercial avenues.

 Churches can generate income by selling clothing, accessories, books, content and other kinds of merchandise.
 While this added income is great, it also comes with expenses.